JeremiahKaren/35percent.github.io/_posts/2018-12-14-mayor-approves-shopping-centre.md

 http://www.london-se1.co.uk/news/view/9772

-Mayor Khan approves dire E&C scheme

-Hopes that the Mayor would have the courage to reject a scheme that enjoys negliglble local support were sorely disappointed by his refusal to intervene.
-It transpires that the decision was passed on to deputy mayor for planning Jules Pipe, when the Mayor cited a conflict of interest, being chair of TfL, who stand to gain from the  actually in the Mayors name and under powers develoved to him
 TfL trumps locals

 We need a better entrance to the Northern Line, but the needs of traders and local people have been sacrificed to secure it.

-Thsi is the last chance for a refusal and it should be taken.
+This is a chance for a refusal and it should be taken.
 All the big beasts - the Mayor, GLA, TfL, UAL, Southwark -  have been focussed on what they can get out of the development, in the shape of new tube stations and university campuses, and what are grandly known as 'strategic issues', at the expense of local traders and real affordable housing.
 They all supported the scheme with little reservation when it first came forward and it took the local community to step forward to wrest a few small, but important concessions, from Delancey, through outright opposition.
 The scheme though largely remains as it was, though.

-Come the 19 December,Southwark can redeem itself by finally putting this
+Come the 19 December,Southwark can redeem itself by finally putting this scheme to a merciful end.
+It must not be allowed to destroy the long-standing, vibrant mixed Elephant and Castle community low-income community, the Mayor

 __Footnotes:__
 [1]: The following parties wrote to the Mayor objecting to the scheme's failure to meet minimum affordable housing requirements and provide sufficient relocation measures for traders: Bermondsey & Old Southwark Labour Party; Borough & Bankside Labour Party; North Walworth Labour Party; Faraday Ward Labour Party; St George's Labour Party; Chaucer Ward Labour Party; Camberwell & Peckham Labour Party.